To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Massive amounts of Tenacity Damage.

-Generates many 0-Cost Attack cards, which can be spammed.
+Generates many 0-Cost Attack Cards, which can be spammed.

 Can abuse Divine Epiphany effects more often than usual through the Homing Lazer add back effect.

-Damage potential scales based on the number of enemies she’s able to Ravage per turn, granting her extra power in multi-target scenarios.
+Damage Potential scales based on the number of enemies she’s able to Ravage per turn, granting her extra power in multi-target scenarios.

 Loses huge amounts of damage when facing enemies without tenacity, or when not able to break enemies each turn.